spherical-sound-society/ONO-SENDAI/ONO_1.6/readme.md

 >It has clock in (Clock in jack)

-To activate clock in, put the temp pot at minimum.
+To activate clock in, put the BPMs pot at minimum.
 The machine stops and waits for pulses to advance the steps.

 >It has clock out (MIDI IN jack)